The Antidote to Suffering? Acceptance.

 Here’s an example of how it works:

-One of my clients is frustrated with the uneven distribution of sales accounts within his team.
-Given that the quality of accounts impacts his bonus, his frustration understandable.
+One of my clients is frustrated with an uneven distribution of sales accounts across his team.
+Given that the quality of accounts impacts his bonus, his frustration is understandable.
 Yet he needlessly suffers because he focuses energy on the unfairness of the situation, venting to others, thereby prolonging and magnifying his frustration.

 Applying the principle of acceptance looks like, “Yes, the accounts are unevenly distributed.
 I’m frustrated about it and yet still willing to recognize that this is how it is right now.”